JCav23/Project2-RockPaperScissorsLizardSpock/README.md

 ## UX

 ### Site Purpose:
 The site is designed to provide a simple visually appealing game, for entertainment purposes.

-### Site Goal:
+The site design was chosen to relate to the source material it was inspired by to evoke a positive emotional response from the user.

 ### Audience:
 The game was made popular by the hit television show the Big Bang Theory, so incorporates different features to relate back to the television show.
 The iframe giving the explanation is a direct clip from the television show, also the atom images were chose to again relate back to the television show being similar to the show logo.